Scam-artists are trying to cheat Iowans caught up in the nationwide foreclosure crisis.

 The Iowa Attorney General offers these warning signs of foreclosure “rescue” scams:

-- Beware of Internet ads promising loan modifications.
+- Internet ads promising loan modifications.

 - Be wary of solicitations that come by phone, mail, e-mail, or even to your door.
 Information about people facing foreclosure is included in public court records.

 - Watch out for solicitations from out-of-state law firms.
 Most are foreclosure rescue scams in disguise.